lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 ### **Logo**

-The site logo's were created using the free trial service at <a href="https://www.canva.com/" target="_blank">Canva.com.</a>
+The site logo's were created using the free trial service at [Canva.com.](https://www.canva.com/)

 **Large:**